 Joking aside, mineral rights create mineral royalties for the sale of a property’s natural resources.
 Mineral rights and royalties are a great investment in the United States as resource scarcity makes these properties increasingly valuable.

-At the end of the day, you can do whatever you want with the capital that you gain from the sale of a self storage facility.
-In the United States, using a 1031 exchange to defer capital gains taxes and reinvest in a like kind property is one of the best choices for American taxpayers.
+At the end of the day, you can do whatever you want.
+Specially with the capital that you gain from the sale of a self storage facility.
+In the United States this is one of the best choices for American taxpayers.
+Using a 1031 exchange to defer capital gains taxes and reinvest in a like kind property is considerable.

 A 1031 exchange of self storage facilities can result in a potentially large income stream for many productive years.
 With the acquisition of mineral rights and royalties, it is very practical.